 There are tremendous effects of curbing the amount of black money involved in the elections.

-Although political parties might think that they can win elections by soliciting money for votes, We as citizens have to ensure that this is not carried out as easily.
-We must discourage fellow citizens do not accept cash for votes from any parties.
+Although political parties might think that they can win elections by soliciting money for votes, we as citizens ensure that this is not carried out easily.
+We must discourage fellow citizens not to accept cash for votes from any parties.

 We must remember that the money given to voters will cost more to our democracy and our society in the long run.
 We must take small steps towards reducing this.
-We have to donate to the political parties that we think will be better in power, it does not matter how much we donate, but that we donate even if it as much as the worth of one cup of coffee.
+We have to donate to the political parties that we think will be better in power, it does not matter how much we donate, but that we donate even if it is as much as the worth of one cup of coffee.